CCQTA LogoCCQTA Logo

 The goal of the project is to locate and understand the source(s) of this material in an attempt to mitigate or eliminate the associated problems.

-Milestones as of February 2024
+Milestones as of September 2024

 • Omnicon developed an analytical protocol for evaluating solid deposits for the presence of TIOMs.
 Protocol uses both solubility as well as thermal gravimetric analysis (TGA) for identification.
 2014